-\\ The Accumulator Share Class (Class A) was launched on 29 May 2013.
+^{} The Accumulator Share Class (Class E) was launched on the 24th April 2020.
 The Annualised rate is an indication of the average growth of the Fund over one year.
 The value of the investment and the income yield derived from the investment, if any, may go down as well as up and past performance is not necessarily indicative of future performance, nor a reliable guide to future performance.
 Hence returns may not be achieved and you may lose all or part of your investment in the Fund.
-Currency fluctuations may affect the value of investments and any derived income.
+Currency fluctuations may affect the value of investments and any derived income recession.
+However, market attention quickly pivoted to concerns about the sustainability of US fiscal policy, further underscored by the downgrade of the US sovereign credit rating.
+The 'Reconciliation Bill', approved by the House of Representatives and pending Senate approval, was perceived as worsening the country's debt trajectory, pushing yields on longer-dated US Treasuries higher.

-\\\Returns quoted net of TER.
+^{}Returns quoted net of TER.
 Entry and exit charges may reduce returns for investors.